 - We welcome openness and flexibility while adhering to the highest standards of fiscal integrity and responsibility.

-The organization is composed of a volunteer Board of Directors, a Authors' Advisory Group, and a staff of six.
+The organization is composed of a volunteer Board of Directors, an authors' advisory group, and a staff of five.

 Charitable Registration Number: 119305076RR0001